ianwu13/Accent-Bias-in-ASR-Models/README.md

 ### `filter_for_accent.py`
 This script is redundant to `preprocess_tabular_data.py`, which also performs filtering.
 However, this script was used to help facilitate the design of our experimental setup and for determining accent groups to be used.

-### `download_data.py`
+### `download_data_ref_file.py`
-Downloads audio files only for valid samples (those with selected accent labels).
+Downloads audio files only for valid samples (those with selected accent labels), which are stored in a reference file.
 Valid samples are provided from a .tsv file.
 Samples is retrieved from the HuggingFace Hub, then cross referenced with the file before being saved as a .wav file.

-### `download_data_quick.py`
+### `download_data.py`
-A variation of `download_data.py` which only downloads audio samples for valid rows.
+A variation of `download_data_ref_file.py` which only downloads audio samples for valid rows.
 This script does not reference a valid samples files, but may be preferable if computational resources are limited.

 ***